TheModdersDen/WindowsGSM.Template/README.md

 ## By TheModdersDen

-### This plugin is for use with [WindowsGSM](https://windowsgsm.com/), a powerful tool to create, manage and monitor game servers on Windows
+### This plugin is for use with [WindowsGSM](https://windowsgsm.com/), a powerful tool to create, manage and monitor game servers on Windows.
+It is currently in development and is not yet ready for use.

+**USE AT YOUR OWN RISK!!!**

 ## Requirements